LLM as a Judge

 });

-prompt: `Check if this answer is supported by the sources.
+content: `Check whether this answer is supported by the sources.

 Sources:

-Are all factual claims in the answer supported by the sources?
+Return any factual claim in the answer that is not supported by the sources.`,

 });